 A single PCIe 2.0 lane has 0.5 GB/s of bandwidth.
 A single PCIe 3.0 lane doubles this number and thus has 1.0 GB/s bandwidth.
 And so on.
-Each consecutive PCIe version double the bandwidth compared to its predecessor.
+Each consecutive PCIe version doubles the bandwidth compared to its predecessor.

-PCIe Splitter vs PCIe Riser
+PCIe Splitter vs. PCIe Riser